CSMT-Westwood/exchange-backend/APIs.md

         ```

 - Notification type numbers:

-    '''javascript
-    0: welcome.
-Appears when first sign up.
+    - `0: welcome.
+Appears when first sign up.`
-    Client accepts posts:
+    - Client accepts posts:
-        1: a client has responded to your post(offer/request)
+        - `1: a client has responded to your post(offer/request)`
-        2: You (as a client) have accepted a post.
-Please wait for response from host.
+        - `2: You (as a client) have accepted a post.
+Please wait for response from host.`
-    Host accepts:
+    - Host accepts:
-        3: You (as a host) have accepted a client.
-The post is fulfilled.
+        - `3: You (as a host) have accepted a client.
+The post is fulfilled.`
-        4: You (as a client) have been accepted.
+        - `4: You (as a client) have been accepted. `
-        5. The client did not select you(rejected).
-The post is fulfilled.
+        - `5.
+The client did not select you(rejected).
+The post is fulfilled.`
-    '''

 ## Offer / Request <a name="offreq"></a>